Hol Horse

 Hol Horse (Japanese: ホル・ホース, Hepburn: Horu Hōsu) was a male human who came to operate in the late 1980's where at some point he came to manifest a Stand and served as a mercenary where he worked for DIO.

 Hol Horse flies to Aswan to forcibly take Boingo with him for assistance in dispatching the protagonists with Tohth.
 On the way out of the airport, Hol Horse antagonizes a pair of men and makes them flee when he shoots one man's ear off.
 Afterward, he manages to convince Boingo to work with him.
 At first, Hol Horse is taken aback by Tohth's strange predictions but is ultimately convinced of their reliability after he kicks a woman to save her from a scorpion and is rewarded with a jewel.
 Hol Horse and Boingo then stalk the Joestar Group in the streets of Cairo, knowing that Hol Horse must now put his fingers in Polnareff's nose which will somehow end up in victory.
 Polnareff does surprise Hol Horse and almost takes him out but Boingo distracts Polnareff, allowing Hol Horse to put his fingers in Polnareff's nose.
 As the rest of the group comes to Polnareff, Hol Horse is forced to hide in a corner and hold Polnareff at gunpoint to force him to lie.
 Polnareff tips off the group and thanks to his irritated nose, manages to avoid being shot by sneezing, making Hol Horse stumble out of his hiding place.
-Cornered, Hol Horse is saved when the two thugs from earlier try to run him down but their truck slips on spilled oil and crashes into the heroes instead.
-Hol Horse and Boingo retreat behind another corner and see that Hol Horse will shoot into a pipe at noon exactly and put bullets through Jotaro's head.
+Cornered, Hol Horse was saved whden the two thugs from earlier try to run him down but their truck slips on spilled oil and crashes into the heroes instead.
+Hol Horse and Boingo retreated behind another corner and see that Hol Horse will shoot into a pipe at noon exactly and put bullets through Jotaro's head.
 Nervous and eager, Hol Horse ends up shooting too early into the pipe and Jotaro Kujo is saved when Polnareff sneezes again on his face, making him back out of the bullet's path in disgust.
 The operation goes horribly awry as Tohth's prediction backfires on them, ending with Emperor's own bullets hitting Hol Horse right in the face, just as he realizes the time on his watch was advanced.
-While severe, the bullet wounds stop just short of his skull with Hol Horse hospitalized
+While severe, the bullet wounds stopped just short of his skull with Hol Horse hospitalized.

 Overview